balirampansare/google-calendar-api-python/README.md

 # google-calendar-api-python

-Want to integrate gooogle calendar api in your application?
+Want to integrate google calendar api in your application?
 [Link](https://developers.google.com/calendar/api)

 At the end you will know how to create, update, delete the calendars and events.